-You probably know some married couples who have become bitter, not better because of their marriages.
+You probably know some people who have become bitter, not better because of their marriages.
+It’s the result of too much criticism and too little appreciation and encouragement.
 It does not have to be that way.
 We really can help each other become better people.

 Marriage is Designed for Joy!
 That is The Principle of Cheerfulness.
 You can see more about that here: You Can Have a Delightful Marriage.

-Some marriages spread darkness.
-They are like an evil fog that chills everyone around them.
+Some marriages spread darkness, like a cold, evil fog.
 Who would want that?
-God’s design is to fill two people with his light and truth (they always go together) and make that marriage like a lighthouse on a dark and dangerous coast.
-Do you think that is just poetic language?
-Not at all.
-Our marriage has been spreading light for over 40 years.
+God’s design is to fill two people with his light and truth (they always go together) and make their marriage like a lighthouse on a dangerous coast.
+That is not just poetic language.
+Many marriages shine, including ours.

 In virtually all developed and developing countries, divorce is on the rise.
 It has become so common that some authors feel the need to make it seem like a reasonable decision without any painful consequences.

-Now, this is not the place to discuss whether divorce is right or wrong.
-It is the time for you to decide that you will marry for life.
+This is not the place to discuss whether divorce is right or wrong.
+But it is the time for you to decide that you will marry for life.
 If you plan for lifelong success you’ll get it.
 But if you keep the idea of divorce as an option, that may undermine your efforts to succeed.

-It is God’s intention that children grow up in a secure family with a mom and a dad.
-That means that we need to develop the areas of your life that will make us good parents.
+Children grow well in a secure family with a loving mom and a dad.
+That means that we need to develop the areas of our lives that will make us good parents.

-I do have a secret for you, though.
-I did not want to be a dad.
+In the early years of our marriage, I did not want to be a dad.
 The idea scared me.
 But even though I could not see myself as a father, my wife did.
-She knew I would make a great dad.
+She knew I would make a good dad.
 I do not know if I have been a great dad, but by God’s grace I have joyfully loved my two sons all of their lives.